san-digital/mcp-lockdown/README.md

 ## TODOs

-- Validation of inputs/outputs - e.g. make sure MCP users aren't sending customer email addresses to an MCP server or Agent
+- Validation of inputs/outputs at runtime, not just tool descriptions - e.g. make sure MCP users aren't sending customer email addresses to an MCP server or Agent
-- Support / Test Remote MCP Servers
 - Priority, conditional and chained policies
-- Easier to configure, and more extensive default policies
+- Easier to configure, and more useful built in policies
 - Registry integration?
 - Caching?
-- Reporting when a tool has failed